LivePersonInc/developer-center/pages/documents/RealTimeData/OperationalRealtimeAPI/methods/current-queue-state.md

 Retrieves the current queue state related metrics at the skill level:
 •   Current queue size
 •   Current available slots
+•   Current max wait time in queue in milliseconds (version 2 and above)

 *Note*: this method is subject to Rate Limiting.
 This means that the maximum number of concurrent requests is limited on the server side.
 As most requests are in milliseconds, the likelihood of your requests actually encountering an issue is rare but should that happen, you can expect to receive a 429 Status Code from the server.